 Patient safety and informed consent

-Patients who participate in a clinical trial may stop participating at any time for any personal or medical reason.
+People who participate in a clinical trial may stop participating at any time for any personal or medical reason.
 This may include that the new treatment is not working or there are serious side effects.
 Clinical trials are also closely monitored by experts who watch for any problems with each study.
-It is important that parents of patients participating in a clinical trial talk with their doctor and researchers about who will be providing their treatment and care during the clinical trial, after the clinical trial ends, and/or if the patient chooses to leave the clinical trial before it ends.
+It is important that parents of patients participating in a clinical trial talk with the doctor and researchers about who will be providing their treatment and care during the clinical trial, after the clinical trial ends, and/or if they choose to leave the clinical trial before it ends.